hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 }
 ```

-- **Description**: Sent when a test starts execution, contains test metadata and hierarchy
+- **Description**: Sent when a test starts execution.
+Each message contains exactly one test adaptor without any children data, ensuring efficient and non-redundant messaging.
+Only the top-level test information is included, and the Source field is not populated.

 #### TestFinished (Value: 21)
 - **Format**: JSON serialized TestResultAdaptorContainer